If you are a fan of sweet snacks with a savory coffee flavor then Tiramisu Truffles are probably just what you are looking for.

 Just looking at the picture of these Tiramisu Truffles, you would think complicated but they were actually quite easy.

 When rolling out the truffles make sure your truffle mixture is properly chilled, for at least 6 hours or more – maybe even overnight.

-Also your hands need to be cold in order to easily mix the truffles.
-The heat from just your hands can make the truffles stick and you’ll have a hard time as a result trying to make them smooth like you want them.
+Also, your hands need to be cold in order to easily mix the truffles.
+The heat from just your hands can make the truffles stick and you’ll have a hard time, as a result, trying to make them smooth as you want them.